 Template: All accepted papers should be formatted as JEBS Article Template.

-Publication Fee: Journal is free.
-Journal will not take any kind of fee/processing fee/handling fee/review fee.
 JEBS reserves the right to ask editing/reviewing fee (100 USD) if the article is withdrawn after the review process completed.

-An author may withdraw his paper in 1 week after submission, if the author wants to withdraw the paper after the paper edited/reviewed, the author will be asked to pay an editing/reviewing fee (100 USD) before signing the copyright.
+An author may withdraw his paper in a week after submission, if the author wants to withdraw the paper after the paper edited/reviewed, the author will be asked to pay an editing/reviewing fee (100 USD) before signing the copyright.
 There is no force.
 After signing the copyright, the paper can not be withdrawn at any condition after the paper published in the journal Fundamental errors in published works.
 (When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor and cooperate with the editor to retract or correct the paper.

 Required Time for Endorsement: It will take a minimum of 4-6 weeks. (see review policy)

 Indexing in database: The whole process for including any article(s) in the database is done by their internal team only.
 JEBS does not have any involvement in the decision whether to accept or reject a paper from either any database or enlisting database and can not influence the processing time of paper.
-Please check journal indexing for more details.

 Online Paper Submission